nightscout/cgm-remote-monitor/README.md

   * `MMCONNECT_SERVER` - Set this to `EU` if you're using the European Medtronic services

 ##### `guardianconnect` (Guardian Connect info)
-  Display CGM informations from Medtronic Carelink
+  Display Guardian Connect CGM informations from Medtronic Carelink
   * `GUARDIANCONNECT_WARN_G_C_BAT` (`50`) - The % of the transmitter battery remaining, a warning will be triggered when dropping below this threshold.
   * `GUARDIANCONNECT_URGENT_G_C_BAT` (`30`) - The % of the transmitter battery remaining, an urgent alarm will be triggered when dropping below this threshold.
   * `GUARDIANCONNECT_WARN_G_C_LAST_DATA` (`15`) - minutes since the last reading to trigger a warning alarm.